Zenika/ziem-graphanalysis/README.md

 # How does it work ?

-Network packets are collected in Kafka then processed with a few ksqlDB scripts to extract source and destination IP and count the number of packets.
+Network packets are collected in Kafka by the ZIEM platform.
+Data is then processed by a few ksqlDB scripts (see [here](https://github.com/Zenika/ziem-graphanalysis/tree/main/ksql)) to extract source and destination IP and count the number of packets.

 Then a Neo4j Sink Connector reads data from the output topic and send the data to a neo4j instance.
-Thus data can be viewed and queried in Neo4j browser, but also with neovis.js and give the nice visualization above.
+Thus data can be viewed and queried in Neo4j browser.
+A Cypher query helps colouring the nodes and edges by origin (if it's internal or external).
+An HTML page using neovis.js gives the nice visualization above.

 # Links